sdl002/Plotting_Intro_R/README.md

 ## The Basics: What is ggplot2?

 ggplot2 is an R package that allows for customizable data visualization.
-It is part of the tidyverse package suite and is a very well maintained and updated package. https://ggplot2.tidyverse.org/
+It is part of the tidyverse package suite and is a very well maintained and continuously updated package. https://ggplot2.tidyverse.org/